Civic polls: TN CM slams AIADMK, says law will take its own course | Politics

 Hitting out at the AIADMK for 'excesses' during civic polls held in 2001 here, the Chief Minister said the DMK should pursue peaceful methods and continue to win people's confidence even if the former followed it now.

+'Oral instructions' have been given to officials to declare as 'defeated' the AIADMK nominees if they 'win' on February 22 when votes would be taken up for counting, Palaniswami alleged.

+This must be scuttled by complying with a ruling of the Madras High Court in this regard and postal votes should be counted first and then the EVMs and results should be declared promptly as per rules, the AIADMK Joint Coordinator said.

-''Though the March 4 election for the post of mayors and chairpersons of municipalities and town panchayats would be indirect, we have to be transparent,'' he told cadres.
+CM Stalin in his letter told cadres: ''Though the March 4 election for the post of mayors and chairpersons of municipalities and town panchayats would be indirect, we have to be transparent''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)